How Do Drugs Show Up on Airport Scanners?

 Airport scanners don’t specifically “look” for drugs.
 Instead, they identify abnormalities or suspicious items based on density, shape, and the material’s composition.

-See also Can a Metal Detector Detect Diamonds?
+See also Can a metal detector detect gold?

 Density Anomalies: Drugs, especially when compressed, may show up as dense, opaque masses on scanners.
 The scanner’s software will flag any dense material that doesn’t match the expected density of normal items, such as clothing or typical travel items.